MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/Enter-PSSession.md

 Computer to the Trusted Host List" in [about_Remote_Troubleshooting](About/about_Remote_Troubleshooting.md).

+> [!NOTE]
-Note: In Windows Vista and later versions of the Windows operating system, to include the local computer in the value of the **ComputerName** parameter, you must start PowerShell with the Run as administrator option.
+> On the Windows operating system, to include the local computer in the value of the
+> **ComputerName** parameter, you must start PowerShell with the Run as administrator option.

 ```yaml
 Type: System.String